Three Dimensional Periodic Table - Click to enlarge image.

 JERIES A. RIHANI

-This site has six pages, excluding the homepage, and exhibits two equivalent formats for the symmetry in perspective.
-It provides a colourful three dimensional image, indicates reserved spaces for extension up to atomic number 170 (a probable maximum limit), and displays three variations for the well established modern periodic table (which may not extend beyond atomic number 120 as upper and final limit).
-It also displays The Physicist's Periodic Table by Timothy Stowe, a well known formulation whose origin was lost for a long time but was lately rediscovered by the scholarly efforts of Eric Scerri.
+This site has eight webpages, excluding the home webpage, and exhibits two equivalent formats for the symmetry we have here in perspective.
+It provides a colourful three dimensional image, indicates reserved spaces for extension up to atomic number 170 (a probable maximum limit), and displays three variations for the well established modern periodic table (which may not extend beyond atomic number 120 as the upper and final limit).
+It also displays The Physicist's Periodic Table by Timothy Stowe, which is a well known formulation whose origin was lost for a long time but was fortunately rediscovered by the scholarly efforts of Eric Scerri.
+Page seven displays an article by Eric Scerri himself.
+On page eight, however, you will find two different layouts for The Standard Model which, as you know, is a summary of our understanding of the building blocks of matter (fermions) and the forces that glue them together (bosons).
+Further, I wish to draw your attention to the fact that, like the Periodic Table Of Elements, The Standard Model is also periodic and has three generations (periods) of fermions (I,II,III) with charge and spin properties repeating for each generation.
+Amarashiki.

 ______________________________________________